00rigin/WCLI/README.md

-# Multi Camera Multi Person Python* Demo
+# Multi Camera Multi Person Tracking

 ## How It Works